Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Google Play

 It may be helpful to think of Pinterest as a visual discovery engine.
-It’s a platform where users can find, save, and organize ideas through images and videos called “Pins.”
+Pinterest launched in January 2010 as a free platform where users can find, save, and organize ideas through images and videos called “pins.”
 These pins link back to websites, so it’s more than just a picture board; it’s a gateway to articles, tutorials, and products.
+The platform makes it easy to find ideas, inspiration, and new content through related pins as well.
+Anyone can submit posts for distribution on Pinterest, allowing other users to save them to their own boards for later reference.

 So, what’s the appeal for kids and teens?
-In a nutshell, it’s a creative paradise for boys and girls alike:
+In a nutshell, it’s a creative paradise where boys and girls can find inspiration.
+Examples of what content Pinterest users have access to include:

 Potential Benefits of Pinterest for Kids